 - A wet paper towel

-You could use chalk pens, those liquid markers for blackboard signs.
+A possible alternative to chalk is chalkboard markers.
 I decided not to because they’re not that easy to erase.
-They tend to leave a mark which means you may have to repaint your pumpkin a bit when you want to change the design.
+Even with a wet wipe, they tend to leave a mark which means you may have to repaint your pumpkin a bit when you want to change the design.

 I also love the look of real chalk, it’s much more rustic looking and better for the farmhouse decoration look I was going for.
 Chalk pens, to me, look a bit too much like paint.